AlterMannomann/SQL/README.md

 **tree height - 1 equals n-sphere dimension**

 Space points are, moreover, stationary and timeless.
 They can't move, but they can accumulate energy.
 And they can't be destroyed as long as the universe exists.
-The can have positive, negative or zero potential energy and that's it.
+They can have positive, negative or zero potential energy and that's it.

 What we know as our universe is in my opinion the foam on top of this points created by the available energy.